-- Doctoral Positions: An official opening post will be available soon, but feel free to already reach out to Gerard de Melo directly.
-Some additional background information is available at the general HPI website.
+- Doctoral Positions: Feel free to reach out to Gerard de Melo directly.
+Details regarding the administrative procedures for enrollment can be found at the University of Potsdam Digital Engineering Faculty website.
 Most positions are full-time but we can also consider part-time positions upon request.

-- Doctoral Degrees for Industry and other Researchers: We may be able to accommodate researchers wishing to pursue a doctoral degree externally without joining our team.
-This option is well-suited for computer scientists working in an industrial research lab.
+- Doctoral Degrees for Industry and other Researchers: We may be able to accommodate researchers wishing to pursue a doctoral degree externally while continuing to work at their company or research institute.
+This option is especially well-suited for computer scientists working in an industrial research lab.
 Please contact Gerard de Melo to discuss this.

-- Post-Doctoral Researcher Positions: An official opening post will be available soon, but feel free to already reach out to Gerard de Melo directly.
+- Post-Doctoral Researcher Positions: Feel free to reach out to Gerard de Melo directly.
 Most positions are full-time but we can also consider part-time positions upon request.
 Exceptionally strong and experienced post-docs can also eventually apply to become a Senior Researcher at HPI.

 - Undergraduate and M.S. students: To collaborate on research projects, please contact Gerard de Melo directly providing some details about your experience and your plans (e.g., how long you expect to be available for such a collaboration).
 We work with local as well with remote students.
 For enrollment as a student at HPI, please refer to the online application website.